-A big part of transitioning out of inpatient addiction treatment is having an after care plan, and a big part of an after care plan is attending meetings.
+A big part of transitioning out of inpatient addiction treatment is having an aftercare plan, and a big part of an aftercare plan is attending meetings.

 The first time I went to a meeting was after an eight-day rehab stay.
-They told me I should not have left treatment so early, but I did.
-I had to get back to my children, my house, and my job.
+They told me I should not have left treatment so early, but I had to get back to my children, my house, and my job.
 I went to a meeting the very next day.
 I was very confused by what was going on and felt very out of place.
 I tried going to a meeting in a different town the next day.
 I walked in, sat in the back, and felt like I could not relate to “those” people.
 That was it.
 I did not return.
 I managed to stay sober for eight months.

 “Then, I went to a concert with a friend and thought that it would be okay to have a few drinks.
-Those few cocktails set me on a year and a half downward spiral.”
+Those few cocktails set me on a year-and-a-half downward spiral.”

 Although no two meetings are the same, this is generally what to expect: